-When you launched your freelance writing business, you put a lot of thought into it.
+When you launched your freelance or author business, you put a lot of thought into it.
 You thoroughly considered what services you would offer, what domain name you would buy, and what courses you would invest money in to help launch your career.

 If the answer is “Not much,” it’s time to change that.

-Let’s consider for a moment what a freelance writer headshot does for you.
+Let’s consider for a moment what having author headshots do for businesses.
 What’s the benefit?

-It takes clients just 40 milliseconds to draw a conclusion about you based on your photo.
+It takes clients just 40 milliseconds to draw a conclusion about you based on your professional headshot.

-Below, we’ll answer this question by looking at what makes a good freelance writer headshot.
+Below, we’ll answer this question by looking at some professional headshot tips for your freelance writing website.

 This is such a ridiculously simple rule, but it’s something I see people get wrong every day.